sbehnfeldt/usepopcorn/README.md

 May be made in event handlers or in React `useEffect()`.
 `useEffect()` may be used after initial render or after subsequent re-renders and is used to keep a component synchronized with some external system.
 But event handlers are the preferred way of creating side effects.
 (Why?)

 ### Lesson 145.
 Using an async Function

 `useEffect()` callbacks are asynchronous (to prevent race conditions) so the callback function to `useEffect()` may not return a Promise.
 So instead create a new function with an async function inside.
 NOTE: In React's strict mode, effects run TWICE in development mode.

 ### Lesson 147.
 Handling Errors

 When using async functions, assume things can go wrong and handle them.

+### Lesson 148.
+The useEffect Dependency Array

+By default, effects run after every render (which we seldom want).
+Prevent that by passing a dependency array which specifies when to run the effect.
+Dependencies: every state variable or prop used inside the effect

+### Lesson 149.
+Synchronizing Queries with Movie Data